 Common Symptoms of Migraines & Headaches

-• Pain radiating from the neck into the head
+• Headaches that start in the neck and “climb” into the head

 What Patients Commonly Report